itu-itis24-meral23/term-project/README.md

 # term-project
-This repository was created for BBF101E term project by Sudenur MERAL 150230304
+This repository was created for BBF101E term project by Sudenur MERAL 150230304.
+Introduction to information systems.